ethereum-optimism/superchain-registry/README.md

 Omit the `-run=` flag to run checks for all chains.

 > [!NOTE]
-> Your chain will be checked against the standard configuration requirements.
+> If you set `--standard-chain-candidate`, your chain will be checked against the majority of the standard configuration requirements.
 These are defined in the [specs](https://specs.optimism.io/protocol/configurability.html).
 However, these requirements are currently a draft, pending governance approval.
+>
+> The final requirement to qualify as a standard chain concerns the `ProxyAdminOwner` role.
+The validation check for this role  will not be run until the chain is [promoted](#promote-a-chain-to-standard) to standard.

 ### 5. Run codegen and check output
 This is a tool which will rewrite certain summary files of all the chains in the registry, including the one you are adding.
 The output will be checked in a continuous integration checks (it is required to pass):